Deciding on (and then actually getting!) the Disney World dining reservations you want is one of the toughest parts about planning your trip.

 Are dinner show reservations tough to get?

-Disney World has a couple of popular dinner shows:
+Disney World has 1 popular dinner show:

 - Hoop-Dee-Doo Musical Revue at Ft.
 Wilderness (the most popular of the 2)